Gates Cambridge uses a two-stage selection process to ensure our Scholars meet all of our criteria to the highest level.

-Interview candidates will be sent full details of the format and arrangements.
-If you are shortlisted for interview you will have already gone through an incredibly competitive process.
+You will be sent full details about the format and arrangements on the timing set out on our Timeline page.
+If you are invited for interview you will have gone through an incredibly competitive process.

 You will be invited for a 20-25 minute interview and, depending on where you are, you can interview either in person or virtually.
 Where you are able to attend the interview in person we encourage this.

 There are four broadly subject-based interview panels: